Create Role Description

 Capability group/sets Capability Name Description Level

-Personal Attributes Display Resilience and Courage Be open and honest, prepared to express your views, and willing to accept and commit to change Advanced
+Personal Attributes Display Resilience and Courage Be open and honest, prepared to express your views, and willing to accept and commit to change Intermediate

-Value Diversity and Inclusion Demonstrate inclusive behaviour and show respect for diverse backgrounds, experiences and perspectives Intermediate
+Value Diversity and Inclusion Be inclusive and respect diverse backgrounds, experiences and perspectives Intermediate

-Influence and Negotiate Gain consensus and commitment from others, and resolve issues and conflicts Foundational
+Influence and Negotiate Gain consensus and commitment from others, and resolve issues and conflicts Intermediate

-Results Deliver Results Achieve results through the efficient use of resources and a commitment to quality outcomes Foundational
+Results Deliver Results Achieve results by using resources efficiently and committing to quality outcomes Intermediate

 Plan and Prioritise Plan to achieve priority outcomes and respond flexibly to changing circumstances Intermediate

-Procurement and Contract Management Understand and apply procurement processes to ensure effective purchasing and contract performance Foundational
+Procurement and Contract Management Understand and use procurement processes to ensure effective purchasing and contract performance Foundational

 loading